gagolews/genieclust/devel/sphinx/weave/benchmarks_ar.rst

 "parametric" Gaussian-distributed batteries ``h2mg`` and ``g2mg``.

 Here are the boxplots of the empirical distributions of the adjusted Rand index.
-We report the results for BIRCH and spectral clustering with parameters that lead to the highest average AR score.
+We report the results for Birch and spectral clustering with parameters that lead to the highest average AR score
+(the former was tested on a parameter grid of `branching_factor in [10, 50, 100]` and `threshold in [0.005, 0.01, 0.025, 0.05, 0.1, 0.25, 0.5, 1.0]`
+and the latter on `affinity in ["rbf", "laplacian", "poly", "sigmoid"]` and `gamma in [0.25, 0.5, 1.0, 2.5, 5.0]`).
+Moreover, Gaussian mixtures used `n_init=100`.